bengroneman/DataGalaxy/README.md

 ## Roadmap
 - Add a search feature
 - Add a filter feature
-- Add a category to the image submission form
+- ~~Add a category to the image submission form~~
+- Add charts to show a breakdown of size / category